 I grew up in a suburb of Boston, which was predominantly white and far from Latin America, both geographically and socially.
 But I was concerned about social justice from a young age.
 My dad used to tell me stories of participating in anti-Vietnam War protests, and both my parents are active in local politics, even in their late 60s.
 As a high school student in the 1990s, I spent two summers living in remote villages in rural Latin America, through Amigos de las Americas.
 The experience inspired me to think critically about where I had come from and to keep learning more.
 I have since lived and worked in Colombia, Brazil, Peru, Ecuador, Honduras, the Dominican Republic, and especially Mexico.
 Through these experiences, I also became fluent in Spanish.

 My earliest research in college and graduate school was about the Zapatista Movement, a group of indigenous activists in Southern Mexico fighting to defend peasants from the harms of globalization.
 In the 1990s, after the fall of the Berlin Wall, the Zapatistas became an important face of the global Left.
-I was inspired by their message, but I was also concerned about the power dynamics between the Zapatistas and their hangers-on.
+I was inspired by their message, but I was also concerned about the power dynamics between the Zapatistas and their outside supporters.
 I began to study the relationships between members of this movement and their sympathizers from foreign NGOs.
 I showed that the Zapatistas were able to demand “downward accountability” from some outside groups by creating circles of supporters whose legitimacy hinged on meeting their demands.
-In between college and graduate school, I also worked for two years on women’s health programs in rural Oaxaca.
+Between college and graduate school, I also worked for two years on women’s health programs in rural Oaxaca.

 Throughout my research, I pay a lot of attention to gender.
 I am interested in how states use ideas about gender to reinforce power inequalities.
 I also draw attention to the ways grassroots groups transform gender relationships as they confront unfair conditions, in what I call “gendered jiu jitsu.”
 I share this institutional and political focus with a group of brilliant feminist scholars I met at Berkeley, many of whom helped write a theoretical handbook I co-edited, called A Social Life of Gender (Sage, 2018).
 I also co-run the Gender and Power Network, a group of cutting-edge sociologists of gender working to theorize the contemporary complexities of gender, the state, and power.

 In all of my work, my goal is to identify on-the-ground ways to help excluded groups build more dignified, equitable lives.
 I hope to reveal how the actions of people of privilege reinforce or alleviate inequalities, and to highlight ways that regular people can work at the local level to encourage social change.